hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

     tx-pool-limit-by-account-percentage=0.4
     ```

 The maximum percentage of future transactions kept in the transaction pool, per account.
 The default is .1 or 10% of transactions from a single account to be kept in the pool.

-!!!
-Caution
+!!! warning
-  The default value is often unsuitable for private networks.
-This feature mitigates future-nonce transactions from filling the pool without ever being executable by Besu.
-This is important for Mainnet, but may cause issues with your use-case on a private network.
-Please check this value or set to 1 if you know the nodes gossiping transactions in your network.
+    The default value is often unsuitable for [private networks](../../../private-networks/index.md).
+    This feature mitigates future-nonce transactions from filling the pool without ever being
+    executable by Besu.
+    This is important for Mainnet, but may cause issues on private networks.
+    Please update this value or set to 1 if you know the nodes gossiping transactions in your network.

 ### `tx-pool-max-size`